YuliiaAntonova/analysis_dataset/README.md

 * Dbt models:

     1. [stg_crashes](./models/staging/stg_rank.sql): selects a subset of columns from the raw table that was loaded into BigQuery, sorted records by rank.

+* Spark:

+    1. [spark_rank](./workflows/spark_rank.ipynb): reads 10 years of university ranking data and predicts 2023 university rankings using the historical data of 2013-2023.

 ### Technologies

 * [Pandas](https://pandas.pydata.org/) for fetching the dataset from the API endpoint.